ayush-saran/Openlane_Workshop_VSD/README.md

 # Taking the First Steps #

 The beauty of open-source is that it's freely avaialable to everyone.
 OpenLANE is open-sourced as well, bringing us one step closer to using industry grade vlsi tools.
-To get OpenLANE up and running locally on your systems, it's essential to keep in mind 2 things:-
+To get OpenLANE up and running locally on your systems, it's essential to keep in mind these 2 prerequisites:-

 1. Ubuntu OS
 2. 40GB+ Disk Space.
 (If you're comfortable with Virtual Box, you can make use of Partition GUIs to allocate the necessary memory)